mrcook/smstilemap/README.md

 effect, so it's recommend to follow the image generation guide below.

+## Usage

+* TODO

 ## Guide to generating Sega Master System compatible images

-Any graphics or sprite editor that can control the colour palette and export to a **lossless image format** such as PNG can be used.
+Any graphics or sprite editor that can control the colour palette and export to the PNG can be used.

 Master System specs:

 * 256x192 pixels screen size (viewport)
 * 64 predefined colours
-* palette: 16 colours for sprites or 32 for background tiles
+* 32 palette colours: 16 for background tiles and 16 for sprites or background tiles
 * tile size: 8x8 pixels
 * maximum of 448 unique tiles